ankschoubey/old-blog/_posts/2020-12-25-development_environment_docker.md

 ## The pain
 The most discouraging part of software development is setting up a local development environment.
 Coding is relatively easy.

-Typically it takes me over a day of effort for putting all tools setup.
+Typically it takes me over a day of effort for setting up all tools.

 Also typically software updates sometimes break a setup and lead to more changes.